 How to Wear a Weightlifting Belt

-- Take a small breath (don’t fully inhale) and tighten the belt.
+- Take a small breath and tighten the belt.
 You want to tighten the belt to the point where it feels snug, but not like you’re going to bust the buckle.
 Leave some room for your stomach to expand when you inhale during your lift.
 A good rule of thumb is to tighten the belt until you can fit one finger between the belt and your back.

-- Fasten the buckle, lever, or velcro and inhale fully to feel it out.
+- Fasten the buckle, lever, or Velcro and inhale fully to feel it out.
 If you feel any pinching or feel like you can’t breathe, you probably need to readjust.

 Frequently Asked Questions About Weightlifting Belts